Introductory course on $\ell$-adic sheaves and their ramification theory on curves: Ramification groups and the theorem of Hasse-Arf

 A discretely valued field $(K,v)$ is equipped with a natural topology, given by the ``ultrametric'' norm $\|\cdot\|_v$ defined by $\|x\|_v=\exp(-v(x))$.
 In fact, one could also take $\|x\|:=a^{v(x)}$ for $a$ any real number in $(0,1)$, but the induced topology on $K$ is independent of the choice of $a$.
 We will mostly be interested in discretely valued fields $(K,v)$ which are complete with respect to this topology.
 Such fields are, naturally, called \emph{complete discretely valued fields} .
 If $(K,v)$ is complete, then its valuation ring $A$ is complete in the $\mathfrak{m}_K$-adic topology, i.e.~$A\cong \varprojlim_n A/\mathfrak{m}_K^n$.

 There is a standard process of completing a discretely valued field $(K,v)$: Let $K_v$ denote the ring of Cauchy sequences in $K$ modulo the maximal ideal of sequences converging to $0$.
 The valuation $v$ can be extended uniquely to $K_v$ according to the exercise below, so that $(K_v, v)$ becomes a complete discretely valued field.
+If $A$ is the valuation ring of $K$ with maximal ideal $\mathfrak{m}_K$, then $K_v$ is the fraction field of the complete discrete valuation ring $\varprojlim_n A/\mathfrak{m}^n$.

 \begin{exercise} Let $(a_n)_{n\in \N}$ be a Cauchy sequence in $K$ not converging to $0$.
 Show that the sequence of integers $(v(a_n))_{n\in \N}$ becomes stationary. \end{exercise}